hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/previewing-livesql.md

 # Previewing LiveSQL

-In the end a LiveSQL statement is assembled into a native SQL statement that is sent to the database to be executed.
+LiveSQL statements are assembled into native SQL statements and then are sent to the database for execution.

-For debugging purposes this native SQL statement can be previewed before it's executed by using the `getPreview()` method of LiveSQL.
+For debugging purposes this native SQL statement can be previewed using the `getPreview()` method of LiveSQL.

-Rendering in SQL for previewing does have a marginal cost, so this functionality should be used with this cost in mind for high volume LiveSQL transactions.
+Rendering in SQL for previewing does have a marginal cost, so this functionality should be used with this cost in mind for high volume LiveSQL statements.

 ## Example